Dyeing your hair gives you a new look and the transformation could lead you to discover parts of you that you never knew existed.

 This is one of the reasons why you should consult your stylist first.
 The process of separating the highlights, applying the dye and letting the color sit on your hair could take a long time or a short while.

-Your hairstylist will be able to estimate how long it would take to wrap up the whole process and then you can decide if you want to make such commitment.
+Your hairstylist will be able to estimate how long it would take to wrap up the whole process and then you can decide if you want to make such a commitment.

 Hair Coloring Techniques